Issue #1629: F-Droid does not respect the GNU free system distributions guidelines

 I don't see an easy solution.
 Here are the possible solutions I could think of: * Not enabling anti-features by default(user changable) when Replicant is detected (+) No maintenance needed (-) Not very fine grained (-) Would f-droid have anti-features? (-) May not be FSDG compliant: How does that compare to a deactivated nonfree repository in a common GNU/Linux distribution, where the user just has to press a button in the settings to enable nonfree?
 (I) Users will be able to easily switch (-) non-fsdg applications would probably be kept: Users should at least be informed of the issue. * Adding an FSDG metadata and hidding by default(user changeable) non-fsdg applications when Replicant is detected: (+) No maintenance needed (-) Would f-droid be non-fsdg compliant? (-) May not be FSDG compliant: How does that compare to a deactivated nonfree repository in a common GNU/Linux distribution, where the user just has to press a button in the settings to enable nonfree?
 (I) Users will be able to easily switch (-) non-fsdg applications would probably be kept: Users should at least be informed of the issue. * Making our own repo with the existing tools: (+) It is super easy according to someone I know who did it for some shcools in France. (-) All applications are re-signed.
 Users will loose their application data/settings because of that: many users already have applications comming from the official f-droid repository, switching to Replicant repository means that you have to uninstall your applications (and loose their data) and reinstall from Replicant repository. (+) Default repository settings can probably be shipped by Replicant. * Hosting only the FSDG compliant apk and generating the repo XML: (+) Uses the same repository: Users would be able to switch to Replicant repository quite easily (-) According to that same person, there is no standalone tool to generate the repo XML.
 So some work is needed to do that.
 (I) Users will be able to easily switch repository (+) Default repository settings can probably be shipped by Replicant. * Building the APK reproducively with the default tools and swapping/adding the signature from the f-droid repository: (+) Uses the same repository: Users would be able to switch to Replicant repository quite easily (+) Might be easy if we can swap the signature afterward.
 We also need to check how reproducible are f-droid builds.
 Maybe they already have tools to swap signatures for reproducible builds.
 (I) Users will be able to easily switch repository (+) Default repository settings can probably be shipped by Replicant. * Upstreaming changes to the f-droid client to totally hide the non-fsdg applications: (+) Uses the same repository: Users would be able to switch to Replicant repository quite easily (-) Requires some work: This could be done by adding changes that totally hide the non-fsdg applications to f-droid and and upstreaming it as a build flag.
 Then the modified f-droid could be build along the normal f-droid and be distributed in the same repository. (-) Users will not be able to see all applications again easily as the main f-droid client would then not be FSDG compliant and not visible.
 This will be a big issue for upstream. * Forking f-droid client to totally hide the non-fsdg applications: (-) The f-droid in the officieal repository will be signed with a different key.
 It could be updated by making a Replicant repository just for f-droid. (+) Same repository for the rest of the applications As I see it: * We could ask for advises on the gnu-linux-libre mailing list to see if and how the anti-feature or an fsdg button would be acceptable * Swapping the signatures might be the best option, however I've no idea how much reproducible is f-droid.

-#5 Updated by Dylan Erdahl 12 months ago
+#5 Updated by Dylan Erdahl about 1 year ago

 What's the point of trusting the "free" apps on F-Droid anyways?